 In Surrogate Partner Therapy — also called Sexual Surrogacy — three persons work together: a therapist, a surrogate partner, and a client.
-The goal of this therapy, which may be part of Sex Therapy, is to understand and resolve the client’s physical and emotional issues with intimacy competencies and skills, sensuality, sex and sexuality, and their own body.
+The goal of this therapy, which may be part of Sex Therapy or Somatic Sex Therapy, is to understand and resolve the client’s physical and emotional issues with intimacy competencies and skills, sensuality, sex and sexuality, and their own body.

 The clients of Surrogate Partner Therapy are usually unpartnered, that is, they have no erotic or sexual relationship.
 As a general rule, Surrogate Partner Therapy is not recommended for those who are engaged in a relationship.
 In these cases, regular Sex Therapy, Sex Coaching, or Somatic Sex Coaching is the better treatment option for either the individual and/or the couple.

-Surrogate Partner Therapy can be beneficial for (single) people who struggle with painful intercourse, sexual trauma, lack of intimate experience, physical trauma, erectile dysfunction, vaginismus, vulvodynia, body shame, self-confidence, communication, social anxiety and social skills, consent and boundaries, anxiety, shame or fears around sex and intimacy, disabilities, sensual and sexual touch, pleasure, confusion around gender identity or sexual orientation, and/or gender confirmation surgery.
+Surrogate Partner Therapy can be beneficial for (single) people who struggle with painful intercourse, sexual trauma, lack of intimate experience, physical trauma, erectile dysfunction, vaginismus, vulvodynia, body shame, self-confidence, communication, social anxiety and social skills, consent and boundaries, anxiety, shame or fears around sex and intimacy, disabilities, sensual and sexual touch, pleasure, confusion around gender identity or sexual orientation, and/or Gender Affirming Surgery.

 The sessions first start with Talk Therapy guided by a Psychologist or Sex Therapist during which the client’s concerns are addressed, and the possible ways to overcome their sexual or intimacy problems.
 Subsequently, they also work together in designing the appropriate (somatic) therapeutic experiences with the future Surrogate Partner.